Neradon/DisconnectSound/Readme.md

-This mod adds a disconnect sound located in your "UserData/dc.ogg" to the game whenever you disconnect from an instance.
+This mod adds a disconnect sound located in your "UserData/dc.ogg" to the game whenever you disconnect from the gameserver be.

 <b>Installation:</b> Unpack the zip in your ChilloutVR game folder